jd28/rollnw/README.md

 ## Moonshots

-At some point it became fashionable in the NWN community to passive aggresively ask "why?" to every idea.
+At some point it became fashionable in the NWN community to passive aggressively ask "why?" to every idea.
 But ours isn't to question why, it's but to do and die and learn and maybe make neat things.
 In that spirit, here is a list of crazy projects that this library hopes to facilitate and that all fly in the face of "WHY?".

 * A nwscript [Language Server](https://en.wikipedia.org/wiki/Language_Server_Protocol)
 * A modern, cross-platform nwexplorer.